 Tell me and I will forget, Teach me and I may remember, Involve me and I will Learn - Benjamin Franklin

-Recent research shows that employees learn 70% by doing things in their daily work, especially when they receive direct feedback.
+Research shows that employees develop effectively learning 70% by doing things in their daily work, especially when they receive direct feedback.
 20% of learning happens through communication, coaching and interaction.
 Only 10% of learning happens by means of traditional education combined with educational literature.
-Writer and philosopher Benjamin Franklin saw this in the 18th century, and still we only now speak of this ‘New Learning’.
+Writer and philosopher Benjamin Franklin saw this in the 18th century, and still we only now speak of this ‘New Way of Learning’.

 Let yourself be inspired by Eddie Obeng’s work in the TED-film clip below.
 Obeng talks about ‘the world after midnight’.
 Rapid change has overtaken our ability to learn and therefore we live in the ‘dark’.
 If we don’t learn to ‘experiment cleverly’ (and sometimes fail) we’ll be doomed according to Obeng.
 Living in the dark has consequences for how we view the organising of learning.
 Because in the dark the ability to learn is ‘bankrupt’, changes happen quicker than we can learn.